netj/3x/docs/tutorial/README.md

 *[GNU Parallel][]* is a handy tool for launching multiple processes of a program, remotely as well as locally, in parallel to handle large numbers of inputs.
 It is especially useful when we have SSH access to a cluster of remote machines that does not have a dedicated job scheduler.
-3X supports GNU Parallel as a type of execution target, so you can get results of multiple runs much earlier by leveraging the compute power of those ordinary machines.
+<span class="sans-serif">3X</span> supports GNU Parallel as a type of execution target, so you can get results of multiple runs much earlier by leveraging the compute power of those ordinary machines.
-You can simply specify a list of remote hosts and use it as another target without knowing anything about GNU Parallel, since 3X abstracts away the complex operation instructions for the tool.
+You can simply specify a list of remote hosts and use it as another target without knowing anything about GNU Parallel, since <span class="sans-serif">3X</span> abstracts away the complex operation instructions for the tool.

 [GNU Parallel]: https://www.gnu.org/software/parallel/